minzoovv/tip-jar/README.md

 # Tip JAR :moneybag:

-when you struggle somthing and it is finally resolved,
+when you struggle with somthing and it is finally resolved,
 ## Add Tip to **Tip Jar**!

 <img src="./assets/tip-jar.jpg" width=50% height=50%>